 Susan Davis is a Senior Lecturer at CQ University, Noosa.
 She has been devising and writing scripts for more than 20 years, many in her prior professional life as a drama educator and Performing Arts Head of Department and more recently as director for youth, regional and international performance projects.
 Sue has written curriculum and assessment materials for syllabus and assessment projects, has presented and published her work about drama and new media at state, national and international levels.

 Keywords:

-Creative writing - Scriptwriting - Creative nonfiction - Drama - Heroine's journey
+Creative nonfiction - drama - the heroine's journey

 Characters: